playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 END
 ```

-In step 4, we have to store the value 4 which is returned by the computer itself, in order to multiply it again by the number 2 to get the final result.
+In the fourth step, we have to store the value **4** which is returned by the computer itself, in order to multiply it again by the number **2** to get the final result.

-Values stored by a computer don’t always have to be numbers though, they can also be letters _(known in programming languages as characters, like a, b, k, y…)_, words _(known as “strings”, which means “strings of characters”)_, and other types of variables that you’ll meet later on as you deal with programming languages.
+> Values stored by a computer don’t always have to be numbers though, they can also be letters *(known in programming languages as characters, like a, b, k, y…)*, words *(known as “strings”, which means “strings of characters”)*, and other types of variables that you’ll meet later on as you deal with programming languages.

 Whenever the computer needs to store a value of any kind, it uses what we call a “Variable”.